Be Filled with the Holy Spirit | 9 Blessings in It

 Acts 19:6 When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.

-•• (8) Spiritual gifts begin to flow in your life after you are baptized with the Spirit.
+- •• (8) Spiritual gifts begin to flow in your life after you are baptized in the Holy Spirit.
 Notice here that, when this particular group was filled with the Spirit, they not only spoke in tongues, they also prophesied.

 •• Jesus, the incarnate Son of God, did his first miracle after His own anointing by the Holy Spirit (John 1:32-34 with John 2:11).
 It was the Holy Spirit coming upon Jesus, at about age 30, that opened the door for Jesus’ first miracle and many, many more to follow.